Ho, Ho, Oh No! Use LED Christmas lights this year to keep your electric bill from becoming the ghost of Christmas past come January.

 - With traditional lights, you can only connect four or five strings of lights together on one outlet, limiting the amount of lights you can safely use in one area.
 With LED lights you can safely connect 20 plus light strings together.
 If the ultimate decorations are your holiday dream, LED lights are definitely the safer solution.

-- LED lights come in a wider range of colors, are generally brighter than incandescent light strings, and even come in strings connected to dimmers for different lighting effects.
+- LED Christmas lights come in a wider range of colors, are generally brighter than incandescent light strings, and even come in strings connected to dimmers for different lighting effects.
+Look for warm white to recreate the look of incandescent bulbs.

 - LED light sets are generally rated to last decades, not just a season or two, meaning you can keep adding to your holiday collection each year instead of merely replacing burned out old versions of the same lights year after year.